First Lady Casey DeSantis hosts assembly at local school

 Jernigan credits his family and religion for pulling him through his addictions.

-Sandon Speedling, the administrator of the Florida department of health in Bay County, has also dealt with the pain of addiction and spoke at the assembly.
+Sandon Speedling, the administrator of the Florida department of health in Bay County, has also dealt with the pain of addiction with his brother-in-law and spoke at the assembly.

 “Started drinking 9th, 10th grade, and that progressed all the way through college,” Speedling said.
 “I remember those dances, parties, and those times in the fraternity house and you could tell the disease was progressing.”